Customizing User Interfaces For OpenAPI Connectors

 However, we recommend directly editing the Swagger file instead.

-# Using Substitution Rules
+# Using substitution rules

 In some cases, removing filler words and keywords from object names and hints doesn't lead to the best results.